kasper-piskorski/docs/pages/documentation/6-migration/OWL-migration.md

 hasAncestor(X, Y) :- hasParent(X, Z), hasAncestor(Z, Y);
 ```

-Upon migration, the OWL ontology will be mapped to the Grakn Model.
-The following Graql statement inserts an equivalent structure to the one obtained through the migration mapping:
+Upon migration, the OWL ontology will be mapped to Grakn.
+The resulting Graql statement, if printed out, looks as follows:

 ```graql
 insert